MEDSL/medslcleaner/vignettes/excel.md

     ## 4      E5   5   5 Allenstown
     ## 5      F5   5   6 Allenstown
     ## 6      G5   5   7 Allenstown

-If you’re familiar with “last observation carry-forward,” you might recognize this operation as LOCF on non-missing values.

 Let’s do the remaining identifiers: